You’ve been there. You’ve done that. You’ve loved it. And now you can share it too!

 And that has become our mantra and our mission here at OAAM.
 In each of our blog posts we strive to give our readers a “virtual tour” of the destination we are visiting so that they can feel as though they are visiting along with us, getting all the inside information and tips you can only get by being there in person.

-We do this with pictures (so many pictures!), narrative and an exhaustive list of details 🙂
+We do this with pictures (so many pictures!), narrative and lots of logistical details 🙂

 Pictures: